arc53/DocsGPT/docs/pages/Deploying/Hosting-the-app.md

 #### Download the package information

 Once it has finished cloning the repository, it is time to download the package information from all sources.
-To do so simply enter the following command:
+To do so, simply enter the following command:

 `sudo apt update`

-#### Installing Docker and Docker Compose
+#### Install Docker and Docker Compose

 DocsGPT backend and worker use Python, Frontend is written on React and the whole application is containerized using Docker.
 To install Docker and Docker Compose, enter the following commands: